rlpacheco/abseff_R/README.md

 N2 = lower limit of the confidence interval for the odds ratio

-N3 = upper limite of the confidence interval for the odds ratio
+N3 = upper limit of the confidence interval for the odds ratio

 N4 = total number of events on control group